Med124s/Hotel-Management-Rxjs/README.md

 # Hotel

-Project cinema management using Reactive Programing Rxjs with Json-server
+Project Hotel management using Reactive Programing Rxjs with Json-server

 Screens:
 -Lists of hotel